Uncategorized

 For example, J. J. Benajmin II, who visited the mountain in the late 1840s (but did not summit), describes an annual Kurdish pilgrimage (since discontinued): “On descending the mountain they bring with them some remains of the Ark, which, according to their assertion, is still deeply buried in the earth.
 The little pieces received are in the form of planks; some whitish grey; some black and pierced with holes… I myself obtained several fragments of the Ark which appeared to be covered with a kind of substance resembling tar.”

-I suspect that this spot is where this alleged ship protruded from the ground, and after the easy pickings were gone, where pilgrims began to dig for buried wood.
-As they dug down (on the left side of the line of gravel seen in the first pic), they heaped up earth toward the outside of the sacred ship.
+I suspect that this spot is where pilgrims dug for buried wood.
+As they dug down (on the left side of the line of gravel seen in the first pic), they heaped up earth toward the outside of the ship-shaped line.
 Being exposed to the elements for centuries, most of the dirt washed away in rains leaving the stone content of this rocky soil in rain-washed heaps in a line all along the perimeter of their excavations.
-As even these edges became hard to reach, every now and again someone showed up and and tried to dig a very deep hole in hopes of reaching the more deeply buried portions.
+Every now and again someone attempted a very deep hole.
 These naturally took the form of circles randomly distributed along the perimeter line.
 (Sometimes missing the mark as the mountaintop used to be covered by snow much of the year.)
 Later these holes (partially filled in by erosion) were repurposed by the PKK guerrilla fighters.

 Summiting Mount Cudi